-Pole or post (\leq 10 centimeters in diameter)
+Pole or post ( $\leq$ 10 centimeters in diameter)

-refers to a pole or post whose diameter, when measured using the method shown above, is less than or equal to ten centimeters, and the pole or post is not mounted on a breakaway base.
+Refers to a pole or post whose diameter, when measured using the method shown above, is less than or equal to ten centimeters, and the pole or post is not mounted on a breakaway base.

-Pole or post (> 10 but < 30 centimeters in diameter)
+Pole or post (> 10 but $\leq$ 30 centimeters in diameter)

-refers to a pole or post which is not mounted on a breakaway base and whose diameter is within the range specified.
+Refers to a pole or post that is not mounted on a breakaway base and whose diameter is within the range specified.